 6. How can I best prepare for the IGB Canadian Championships?

 The best resources are the questions we used at the past IGB Canadian Championships, which are available on the Resources Page.
-Please also see the quiz bowl questions that have been used at the National Championships of the US Geography Championships from 2013 to 2016.
-These are available on the USGC website here.
-See www.quizbowlpackets.com for additional quiz questions in paragraph and “pyramidal” format though most of these questions do not have a geography focus.
+Please also see the links to other questions and resources at the bottom of that page, as well as the National Capitals Study Guide available here.

-1. How do I qualify for the International Geography Bee World Championships?
+1. How do I qualify for the 2024 International Geography Championships?

 Qualification details are listed here.